 The pre-wrapped Carambars are placed in a hopper, which is used as buffer storage.
 They are taken by a cleated belt conveyor at a 45° angle, which pours them into plastic crates.
 Once full, the crates move along a conveyor system, before they are finally picked up by a collaborative robot, that places them on a pallet.
 “The specifications required a knowledge of the global weight of Carambars loaded onto each pallet.
 Rather than assessing the pallet, we have decided to weigh each crate individually and calculate the overall heaviness of the crates loaded onto the pallet,” explains Samuel Hacquin.
 “The load cell was placed under the crate, which had been filled by the cleat conveyor belt.
 This type of conveyor is obviously not suitable for dosing, as the sweets fall randomly by the dozen into the crate, so there is no precise control over their release.
 This does not matter though, as the crates don’t contain a specific number of sweets.
 What really matters is that we know the precise weight of each crate.
 The load cell needs to have a high level of accuracy and good repeatability - and obviously it must be sturdy because it is used a lot.
 The filling process for a crate takes a few seconds and - during this period of time - the cell weighs the empty crate before it’s filled.
 It carries out dynamic weighing to decide when to stop filling and then weighs the crate once it’s full.

 And what are its dynamic characteristics?
 “It is a subject to which HBM attaches a great deal of importance,” continues Bernard Vindret.
 “As the market is very demanding.
-The PW18 is able to meet dynamic needs properly thanks to its own very high frequency (or stiffness).
+The PW18 is able to meet dynamic needs properly thanks to its very high natural frequency (or stiffness).
 Once it receives a load, stability is achieved within a few dozen milliseconds or even less.
 Therefore, the sensor regains its balance quickly and saves energy between both weighings, which contributes to its longevity for applications that are frequently used, such as FlexLink’s model for Carambar.”

 FlexLink, a company with over 80,000 installations worldwide, specializes in industrial flow and conveyance solutions, as well as robotic solutions that integrate associated services like engineering, performance check tools, maintenance and so on.
 It is part of the Italian Coesia group, operating in 35 countries, a specialist and leader in the field of innovative automated systems, industrial processes, handling, conditioning, packaging and precision gearing.